Unbelievable BrowniesPosted: March 1, 2013

 Preheat the oven to 325F.
 Grease a square or rectangular baking dish with coconut oil.

 Mix all ingredients in a large bowl.
-Pour into the baking dish.
+If it’s difficult to mix (as is sometimes the case with a natural almond butter), I recommend using an electric whisk or mixer.
+Pour into the greased baking dish.

-Bake in the oven for 30-35 minutes.
+Bake in the oven for 35-45 minutes (keep checking – you want the edges to start pulling away from the pan, but ovens and pans vary).
 Leave to cool for 5 minutes before devouring.